DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 Yeexuul is a terrible warrior with plans for expansion, beginning with the hobgoblins (cave #R) and eventually the bugbears (cave #Q).
 Once he has secured this significant portion of the _Mouths of Madness_, he intends to take on the more tactically-minded **kobolds** (#B).
 He will be here only if taken by surprise; otherwise he will have joined his tribesman to meet intruders.
 He has two guards that stand vigilant in the 20' passage that leads to his chamber.

-**Gnoll guards x 2:** _(These chaotic evil humanoids' vital stats are HD 2d10, HP 14, AC 15, MV 30 ft.
-Their saves are physical.
-Their special ability is darkvision 60 ft._ _They attack_ _by weapon at +1 damage due to strength.
-They have chain hauberk armor, halberd, morning star, and 2d4 gp.
-XP: 10+2)_
+**Gnoll guards x 2:** _(These gnoll guards’ vital statistics are HD 2d10.
+HP 14 each.
+AC 15.
+MV 30 ft. disposition chaos/evil.
+Their primary attributes are physical.
+They wear chain hauberk armor and carry a halberd, a morning star, and 2d4 gold in coin each.
+Their special abilities include dark vision 60 ft., and they receive a +1 bonus to damage rolls due to strength.
+XP 10+2.)_

 **Yeexuul (Gnoll Chieftain):** _(This chaotic evil humanoid's vital stats are HD 3d10, HP 20, AC 17, MV 30 ft.
 His saves are physical.
 They attack by weapon at +1 damage due to strength.
 His special ability is darkvision 60 ft.
 He wears plate mail armor, and wields a throwing club, morning star, and 10-inch knife.
 In a pouch he holds 2 keys [to rooms #57 + #59] and 24 gp.
 XP: 100)_